What does Penelope mean?

 Shown below is the birth name popularity of Penelope for girls.
 Penelope was first listed in 1930-1939 and reached its top rank of #42 in the U.S. in the year 2014.
 (Top 1000 Birth Names Statistics, 2014)

+Penny (#808 a year ago) and Pennie are the prominent variation forms of Penelope (#42 a year ago).
+Adoption of these girl names was at its highest during the years 1950-1959 (usage of 0.5203%) and has become significantly lower since (usage 0.3833%, down 26.3%), with the forms Pennie and Penny becoming less in vogue.
+Penelope (#42) is the most chic birth name here, with this name enjoying a rekindling in usage.
 Shown below is a comparison of the popularity of the girl name Penelope and related names.
-Penny (#808 a year ago) and Pennie are the prominent variation forms of Penelope (#42 a year ago) listed in the Top 1000.
-Adoption of this girl name was at its highest during the years 1950-1959 and has become significantly lower since (usage 0.3833%, down 26.3%), with the forms Pennie and Penny becoming less in vogue.
-Penelope (#42) is the most chic birth name here, with this name enjoying a rekindling in usage.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Statistics, 2014)